notpoweredG/tank_server_0.1.2/README.md

 # Tank Control System

-A web-based control panel for managing a virtual tank's movement, built with Node.js (Express) for the backend and vanilla JavaScript for the frontend.
+A web-based control panel for managing a tank's movement, built with Node.js (Express) for the backend and vanilla JavaScript for the frontend.

 ## Features
 - Control tank tracks individually (Left/Right) or simultaneously (All)